FireDragonGameStudio/WebXR-DePanther-VRTK/README.md

 </p>

 ## Quickstart (the preferred way)
 This project provides a sample and a template for getting started with a blank scene, where the WebXR export, as well as the input mapping and VRTK integration are already set up.
 When creating WebXR experiences, check the VRTK tutorials found here -> https://www.youtube.com/@VirtualRealityToolkit/videos No need to use any VRTK Input packages!!!!
 The usage of the input mapping is heavily inspired by VRTK Input packages and should provide all necessary actions.
-Furthermore a hand tracking and gesture recognition is ready to use too.
+Furthermore a hand tracking and gesture recognition is ready to use too and you can switch between hands and controllers.
 Pls note that not every Tilia package was tested explicitly, so you may encounter problems, but in general everything should work.

 ![image](https://user-images.githubusercontent.com/23502690/222663666-3065ce1c-31a5-4a46-b879-ed1658bfe955.png)
 ![image](https://user-images.githubusercontent.com/23502690/222663887-1afa8365-5bd3-482d-9a7b-fcd88eae8cba.png)